vit-lebediev/lets-order-something-bot/README.md

 7. run `npm run parsePlaces` (in separate window)

 # Environment Variables
-`NTBA_FIX_319` should be set in order to address [promise cancellation issue](https://github.com/yagop/node-telegram-bot-api/issues/319#issuecomment-324963294).
+* `NTBA_FIX_319` should be set in order to address [promise cancellation issue](https://github.com/yagop/node-telegram-bot-api/issues/319#issuecomment-324963294).
-`LOS_BOT_FEEDBACK_TG_CHAT_ID` should be set to LOSbot-user chat ID for Feedback Handler to deliver user feedbacks right away.
+* `LOS_BOT_FEEDBACK_TG_CHAT_ID` should be set to LOSbot-user chat ID for Feedback Handler to deliver user feedbacks right away.
 This corresponds to userId in private conversation with a bot.
+* In order for `LOS_EXPRESS_HOST` to work, dev need to add this line to his `/var/hosts` file: `127.0.0.1 losbot.in.ua`

 # Bot menu list
 The bot supports next hierarchy of menu (each corresponds to a state user in):